wazuh/wazuh-documentation/source/cloud-service/your-environment/limits.rst

 The following APIs have rate limits:

-- Agent registration: This limit controls the maximum number of registration requests that can be processed per second, ensuring a seamless onboarding experience for agents connecting to the Wazuh Cloud environment.
+-  **Agent registration**: This limit controls the maximum rate of registration requests processed per second, ensuring a seamless onboarding process for agents connecting to the Wazuh Cloud environment.

 - Wazuh API: This limit specifies the maximum number of requests that can be made per second to the Wazuh API, ensuring the stability and availability of the API.